Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 3012E8230864E95A58C60FD61430D7E1B4D3353195F2981DC12B0C7C0950FFAC | Released but not enabled |

-Streamlines the offer crossing logic in the CSC Ledger's decentralized exchange.
+Streamlines the offer crossing logic in the STM Ledger's decentralized exchange.
 Uses the updated code from the [Flow](#flow) amendment to power offer crossing, so [OfferCreate transactions][] and [Payment transactions][] share more code.
 This has subtle differences in how offers are processed:

 - Rounding is slightly different in some cases.
 - Due to differences in rounding, some combinations of offers may be ranked higher or lower than by the old logic, and taken preferentially.